III B Society

 involvement, political will, means, adverse environments, victimization by deception and violence.

 4h12) Evaluation is by the standards of communication and action.

 4i) Codetermining factors

 Codetermining factors are spiritual, natural and social environmental states, changes and boundaries.

-Thea are long term in- and external variables of individual and collective lives.
+They are long term in- and external, interacting variables of individual and collective lives.

 As social heritage, as result of past and present trend setting social forces and visible as the entirety of

-longer lasting mental-human-natural products, they coin the spiritual-political-military-legal-economic-so-
+longer lasting mental-human-natural products, they coin the spiritual-political-military-legal-economic-

 i1,1) Natural environment comprises the heliosphere and biosphere with their resources.